Skip to content

 Types of Saunas

 Saunas can vary by heat source, temperature intensity and personal preference.
-While all support relaxation, each offers a distinct experience.
+While all are often used for relaxation, each offers a distinct experience.

 Dry Sauna

-The most traditional format — heated between approximately 150°F–195°F. A dry sauna environment encourages sweating, cleansing heat, and a classic feel.
+The most traditional format — heated between approximately 150°F–195°F. A dry sauna environment encourages sweating, steady heat, and a classic feel.

 Infrared Sauna

-Uses infrared light to warm the body directly rather than the surrounding air.
-Temperatures feel more tolerable to some users, and the heat may reach deeper into muscle tissue.
-This style is popular for recovery and relaxation.
+Uses infrared light to create a more direct warmth experience rather than warming the surrounding air.
+Temperatures feel more tolerable to some users, and some users describe the warmth as more direct.
+This style is popular for post-activity relaxation and general relaxation.

 Steam Sauna

 A moist, humid option similar to a steam room.
-The warmth can feel gentle on the lungs and helpful for breathing comfort and skin hydration.
+The warmth can feel gentle and comfortable in a humid environment.

 two friends enjoying a sauna interior view

-Heat has a calming effect.
-Many users report improved stress management, a greater sense of ease, and deep relaxation post-session.
-Sauna time may also encourage better rest and help unwind the nervous system after a long day.
+Heat can feel calming.
+Many users describe sauna time as a relaxing pause, a greater sense of ease, and deep unwind time after a session.
+Sauna time may also help you unwind after a long day.

-For deeper learning on relaxation-enhancing sauna components, explore our article on How Heating Units Influence Your Sauna Experience.
+For deeper learning on relaxation-focused sauna components, explore our article on How Heating Units Influence Your Sauna Experience.

 Sauna Before or After a Workout?